seung-lab/chunkflow/docs/source/development.rst

 Release
 ***********

 #.
 Update version number.
-The version number is defined in `VERSION.txt`, increase the version number before releasing.
+The version number is defined in `chunkflow/__version__.py`, increase the version number before releasing.

 #.
 Create a new release in PyPi.